-protection Disables direct access to most back-end resources, except those in the exceptions lists.
+Disables direct access to most back-end resources, except those in the exceptions lists.
 It is generally recommended to turn it on to enhance the protection of your site.

 Back-end directories where file type exceptions are allowed This is a list of back-end directories (that is, subdirectories of your site's administrator directory) where you expect media files to be present.
 Place one directory on each line.
 Subdirectories of those directories are automatically added to the exceptions list without having to explicitly list them here.
 You can add more lines using the + buttons.
 You can remove a line using the - button.
 You can rearrange the order of the lines by clicking and dragging the button that looks like four arrows pointing North, South, East and West.
 You must not type the administrator/ prefix.
 As you can see, it's already added for you and can't be removed.
 You do not need to type a trailing forward slash.
 Please note that the path separator is the forward slash (/), even on Windows.

-Back-end file

-The extensions of back-end files which allowed to pass through the server protection filter, types allowed as long as the files with those extensions are in the list above.
+Back-end file types allowed in selected directories The extensions of back-end files which allowed to pass through the server protection filter, as long as the files with those extensions are in the list above.
 Do not type the leading dot for each file extension.
-Add file extensions by clicking at the end of the list, typing the extension in selected directories and pressing ENTER.
+Add file extensions by clicking at the end of the list, typing the extension and pressing ENTER.
 Delete file extensions by pressing the X next to them.
-Extensions are case sensitive; this means that pdf, PDF and Pdf are three different extensions.
-Please note that Windows and most macOS computers ignore the file case; keep this in mind if the site you are developing locally no longer works when transferred to a live, Linux server which is case-sensitive.
-As a rule of thumb, type in the extensions in lowercase and make sure that the extensions of the files you upload are also in lowercase.
+Extensions are case-insensitive as of 7.0.6; this means that entering pdf will also match the extensions PDF and Pdf.
+The convention is to type in the extensions in lowercase.
+Regardless of the case-insensitivity of Admin Tools, it is a good idea to have the extensions of the files you upload in lowercase to avoid issues with third party extensions, Joomla itself and software running on case-sensitive-aware Operating Systems such as Linux.